 Additional Features

-- BPA-Free Materials: Ensure the pitcher is made from BPA-free plastic for safe drinking water.
+- BPA-Free Materials: Ensures the pitcher is made from safe, non-toxic materials.

 Fridge Water Filter Pitcher Comparison